1. Executive Summary

-1.2 This Statement has been adopted by SBCI with effect from 25 May 2018, which was the commencement date for the GDPR, was last updated on 17 April 2019, and will be reviewed from time to time.
-We will always post the most up to date version of this Statement on the SBCI website.
+1.2 This Statement has effect from 15 September 2023 and will be reviewed from time to time.
+The most up to date approved version is posted on the SBCI website.
+Previous versions are available on request.

 2. About the SBCI